data-team-uhn/cards/Utilities/Administration/Backup-To-JSON/README.md

 - Every Subject listed in a Subjects list points to an existing and valid JSON file with a matching timestamp.
 - Every Form listed in a Forms list points to an existing and valid JSON file with a matching timestamp.
+  - The matching timestamp constraint can be relaxed with the `--relax_timestamp_constraint` flag and the maximum and minimum times before and after the backup snapshot will be printed at the end of the verification.
 - Every Form's Subject is included in the backup Subjects list.
 - Every file-like response in every Form is included in the backup.
 - Every non-root Subject listed in a Subjects list file has its parent Subject also listed in the Subjects list file.